 Health and Nuts

-But why is it so important to be eating nuts on the FODMAP diet?
+But why is it so important to eat nuts during the FODMAP diet?

-It is challenging to get enough fiber while being on the FODMAP diet, this is because most high FODMAP foods are actually vegetables, fruits, and whole grains.
-Usually, this is the main source of fiber in a diet.
+It is a challenge to get enough fiber while following the FODMAP diet because most high FODMAP foods are vegetables, fruits, and whole grains.
+Generally, this would be the main source of fiber in a diet.
+The FODMAP diet is known to be detrimental to gut health when it’s followed for too long.
+Click here to read more about that.

 Also, nuts are a great source of unsaturated fats.
-These fats have been proven to be beneficial for lowering the risk of heart disease.
+These fats are beneficial for lowering the risk of heart disease.
 And lastly, nuts provide you with multiple vitamins and minerals.

 This basically makes nuts a superfood to add to your daily diet!
 Unfortunately, not all nuts are created equal….
 And some contain FODMAPS.

-In the low FODMAP nuts chart I share with you today, you can find out if you can eat walnuts, peanuts, macadamia nuts, cashew nuts, pine nuts, and so on!
+In the low FODMAP nuts chart I share with you today, you can find out if you can eat walnuts, peanuts and peanut butter, macadamia nuts, cashew nuts, pine nuts, and so on!
 Isn’t that convenient?

 The FODMAP Chart For Nuts